Bus Tour Belfast – Visit All the Popular Attractions

 Belfast is the capital and largest city in Northern Ireland.
 It represents the centre of several Irish industries, including linen, tobacco, rope-making and shipbuilding.
 In the early 20th century, Harland and Wolff, which built the RMS Titanic, was the world’s biggest and most productive shipyard.

 Belfast played an important role in the Industrial Revolution and was a global industrial centre until the second half of the 20th century.
-It has sustained a major aerospace and missiles industry since the mid-1930s.
+It has sustained a major aerospace and missile industry since the mid-1930s.
 Industrialisation and the inward migration it brought made Belfast Ireland’s biggest at the beginning of the 20th century.

 Even though the city suffered greatly during the conflict called the Troubles, it has undergone a period of peace and economic and commercial growth.